What is Fuzz Testing?

 Fuzz Testing(Fuzzing) Tutorial: What is, Types, Tools & Example

-Fuzz Testing is a type of testing where automated or semi-automated testing techniques are used to discover coding errors and security loopholes in software, operating systems, or networks by inputting invalid or random data called FUZZ to the system.
-After which the system is monitored for various exceptions, such as crashing down of the system or failing built-in code, etc.
+FUZZ TESTING (fuzzing) is a software testing technique that inputs invalid or random data called FUZZ into the software system to discover coding errors and security loopholes.
+The purpose of fuzz testing is inserting data using automated or semi-automated testing techniques after which the system is monitored for various exceptions, such as crashing down of the system or failing built-in code, etc.

 Fuzz testing was originally developed by Barton Miller at the University of Wisconsin in 1989.
 Fuzz testing or fuzzing is a Software testing technique, and it is a type of Security Testing.

 - Usually, Fuzzy testing finds the most serious security fault or defect.

 - Fuzz testing gives more effective result when used with Black Box Testing, Beta Testing, and other debugging methods.

 - Fuzz testing is used to check the Vulnerability of software.
 It is very cost effective testing techniques.